What to pack / Where to go / Before you go / Country Summaries / On the road / Resources / Links / Home

 • Mountainous Kyrgyzstan/Tajikistan & Northern Pakistan

-Honorary mentions: Libya, most of the Middle East, The Xinjiang mountains (China)
+* Honorary mentions: Most of the Middle East, The Xinjiang mountains (China)

 • America's amazing national parks inc. Yosemite, Alaska and South West national parks (the Grand Canyon & Bryce Canyon NP the most notable)

-• New Zealand's fiordland, or similar examples in Norway or Chile
+• New Zealand's fiordland, or similar examples in Norway, Iceland or Chile

-• Patagonia and the Torres del Paine National Park, Chile
+• South American: Patagonia and the Torres del Paine National Park, Chile and Bolivian salt flats (Salar de Uyuni) plus Altiplano

-• Expensive, but amazing: Antarctica, Galapagos Islands, Pamir highway and Ngorongoro crater (or any East African safari)
+• Expensive, but amazing: Antarctica, Galapagos Islands, Pamir highway, Iceland and Ngorongoro crater (or any East African safari)

-Honorary mentions: Iguaçu Falls on Brazilian/Argentinean border, Namibia's Namib-Naukluft National Park plus Skeleton Coast & the Egyptian White Desert, Ha Long bay, The karst formations near Guilin, Lake Baikal, plus Uluru (Ayres Rock) and Fraser Island (Australia)
+* Honorary mentions: Iguazu Falls on Brazilian/Argentinean border, Namibia's Namib-Naukluft National Park plus Skeleton Coast & the Egyptian White Desert, Ha Long bay, The karst formations near Guilin and Uluru (Ayres Rock).

 • Karakoram area (Pakistan), Karakol (Kyrgyzstan) and Ladakh (India) - breathtaking mountains, slim crowds

-• Sierra Nevada de Santa Marta of Colombia's Coast - amazing mountains meeting perfect beaches and islands if a little dangerous
+• Sierra Nevada de Santa Marta of Colombia's Coast - amazing mountains meeting perfect beaches, or Merida across the border in Venezuela

 • Guatemala - try Todos Santos Cuchumatán on Nov 1st or Antigua during Semana Santa

-• Jordan/Syria/Lebanon/Israel - don't be put off, amazing
+• Jordan/Lebanon/Israel - don't be put off, amazing

 • North Laos/Vietnam - difficult and bumpy transport, unique and beautiful region